 And for You, the Candidate . . .

-An interview question like "Tell me how you handled a difficult situation at work" can really allow you to shine.
+An interview question like this can really allow you to shine.

 - They allow you to flex your storytelling muscles.